Music composed by David Fanshawe for David Gladwell’s film 1975 Requiem for a Village.

 At one time nearly half of the land in Britain was Common Land, but from the C16th onwards the gentry excluded Commoners from land which could be ‘improved’ through agriculture.
 That is why most Common Land is now found in areas with low agricultural potential, but areas which we know hold value for high conservation significance and natural beauty.

 To find out what Rights of Common a common has, you need to make an appointment to see the Register of Common Land held by the Local Authority in which the land is located; for Lithergate Common that is West Sussex County Council.
-If I owned a few pigs and I wanted to take them to Lithersgate Common so they could munch acorns and beech mast in Autumn I would need to check the West Sussex Commons Register to see if I could do that!
+If I owned a few pigs and I wanted to take them to Lithersgate Common so they could munch acorn and beech mast in Autumn I would need to check the West Sussex Commons Register to see if I could do that!

 Before the enclosure of lands (which started in the medieval period but greatly accelerated in the 17th and 18th centuries), there was much common land, and ordinary people knew their rights of local commons.
 Now there is little common land, and few people know where commons are and even fewer know what rights are attached to that common land and who can use those rights.